ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.CollectionModel.md

 public var videoLibraryId: Swift.Int64?
 ```

-The video library ID that contains the collection
+The ID of the video library that contains the collection.

 - Remark: Generated from `#/components/schemas/CollectionModel/videoLibraryId`.